ajleitzke/debian-sid-asahi/README.md

 problematic if you're using multiple ESP partitions for example when having multiple Linux and BSD installations.

-# Artefacts
+# Artifacts
-If you don't want to use the prebuild artefacts, you can build them yourself using the following scripts:
+If you don't want to use the prebuild artifacts, you can build them yourself using the following scripts:

         - prepare_rust.sh - Prepares a rust installation suitable for kernel compilation